 On January 1, 1997, the Organization initiated a 401(k) tax-deferred savings plan, administered by an independent trustee, covering substantially all employees meeting a 90-day minimum service requirement.
-Contributions made by the Organization to the 401(k) plan are based on a specified percentage of employee contributions.
-The Organization's contribution to the plan for the years ended September 30, 2009 and 2008, totaled \$137,438 and \$146,752, respectively.
+Contributions made by the Organization to the 401(k) plan are based on a specified percentage of employee totaled \$137,438 and \$146,752, respectively.